energypilot-io/energypilot-io/README.md

 ## Features

--   Modern and clean user interface
+⚡ Modern and clean user interface
--   Easy to configure and use
+⚡ Easy to configure and use
+⚡ Drag-and-Drop customizable dashboard
--   Ready to use Docker image
+⚡ Ready to use Docker image
--   Multilanguage support
+⚡ Multilanguage support
--   Light/Dark theme
+⚡ Light/Dark theme

 ## Supported devices